 It is notable that the M5 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M5 and the E-PL9 are recent models that feature in their makers' current product line-up.
+Both the M5 and the E-PL9 are recent models that are part of the current product line-up.
 The E-PL9 replaced the earlier Olympus E-PL8, while the M5 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon M5 vs Olympus E-PL9